juntae9926/vsc_imagemae/README.md

 ## TODO
 - [ ] Strong Augmentation code
-- [ ] Evaluation code
+- [X] Evaluation code
 - [ ] Make Submission file
-- [ ] Do we use all frames for training our model?
+- [X] Do we use all frames for training our model?
+No, We use two random frames for each video.
 - [ ] Loss abliation study(by using lambda)